Last updated

 Cons

-• Basic reporting in lower tiers: Reporting and analytics features in basic plans are somewhat limited, requiring upgrades for more in-depth insights.
+• Basic reporting in lower tiers: Limited analytics and reporting features in affordable plans, requiring expensive upgrades for comprehensive team insights needed by larger coaching organizations.

-• Limited customer support hours: Customer support is not available 24/7, which can be inconvenient for coaches needing immediate assistance.
+• Limited customer support: Customer support availability is restricted, which can be problematic for coaching teams needing immediate assistance during business hours.

 Price and plans